mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **Time (1.4x):** Mostly referring to saved time during UI development.
 This is an interesting one because it's not an issue that we specifically addressed.
   Could this just be a result of the growing pressure in the market to build faster?
 Or because we somehow made this value proposition more noticeable?
 It could also be related to the next item.
 - **Developer experience (1.1x):**
-  - Consistency (1.75x): We didn’t work on this dimension, and yet it grew.
+  - Consistency (1.75x): We didn't work on this dimension, and yet it grew.
     It's reasonable to assume that because we have more components than ever before, developers have started to notice how much more consistent their work is when they use MUI.
   - Ease of use (1.0x): This remains unchanged.
     Could it be because ease of use is mostly defined by the React API (hooks), or is it because we haven't made any major API changes to optimize for ease of use?
 There could be a lot of work here for our new developer experience team.